lastmjs/redux-store-element/README.md

 <link rel="import" href="bower_components/redux-store-element/redux-store-dist.html">
 ```

-Now you can import `redux-store.html` and the component is yours to use.

 ## Creating the root reducer
 At some point before you begin dispatching actions, you need to pass in your root reducer to any `<redux-store></redux-store>` element through the root-reducer attribute.
 From the example:
 ```